ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _The Kenosha telegraph._](https://chroniclingamerica.loc.gov/lccn/sn85033123/1869-01-07/ed-1/seq-2)

 #### 1869-01-07 &middot; Kenosha, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Read Newspapers.—
+A great mistake in female education is to
+keep a young lady’s time and attention
+devoted to only fashionable literature of
+the day.
+If you would qualify her for
+conversation, you must give her something
+to talk about—give her education with
+the actual world, with the outer world,
+and its transpiring events.
+Urge her to
+read newspapers, and become familiar
+with the present character and improve­
+ment of our race.
+History is of some im­
 portance ; but the past world is dead—we
 have nothing to do with it.
 Our thoughts
 aud onr concerns should be for the pres­